ArvindHarinder1/entra-docs/docs/identity/saas-apps/sap-successfactors-inbound-provisioning-cloud-only-tutorial.md

    * **Tenant URL –** Enter the name of the SuccessFactors OData API services endpoint.
 Only enter the host name of server without http or https.
 This value should look like: **api-server-name.successfactors.com**.

+   * Select the **Test Connection** button.
+If the connection test succeeds, select the **Create** button at  the bottom..
+If it fails, double-check that the SuccessFactors credentials and URL are valid.

+   * Once the credentials are saved successfully, the **Attribute mappings** section displays the default mapping **Synchronize SuccessFactors Users to Microsoft Entra ID**

+1. Once the save operation is successful, you will see see a properties section in the Overview.
+Before proceeding to the next step, make sure you provide a valid notification email ID in the properties section and Save the configuration once more.

    * **Notification Email –** Enter your email address, and check the "send email if failure occurs" checkbox.
     > [!NOTE]
     > The Microsoft Entra provisioning service sends email notification if the provisioning job goes into a [quarantine](~/identity/app-provisioning/application-provisioning-quarantine-status.md) state.

-   * Select the **Test Connection** button.
-If the connection test succeeds, select the **Save** button at  the top.
-If it fails, double-check that the SuccessFactors credentials and URL are valid.

-   * Once the credentials are saved successfully, the **Mappings** section displays the default mapping **Synchronize SuccessFactors Users to Microsoft Entra ID**

 ### Part 2: Configure attribute mappings

 In this section, you configure how user data flows from SuccessFactors to Microsoft Entra ID.

-1. On the Provisioning tab under **Mappings**, select **Synchronize SuccessFactors Users to Microsoft Entra ID**.
+1. On the Attribute mapping tab, select **Synchronize SuccessFactors Users to Microsoft Entra ID**.

 1. In the **Source Object Scope** field, you can select which sets of users in SuccessFactors should be in scope for provisioning to Microsoft Entra ID, by defining a set of attribute-based filters.
 The default scope is "all users in SuccessFactors".
 Example filters: